 Download PluginDetect and DummyPDF here...

-In order to do generic pdf detection in a browser, you will need 2 things:
+In order to do generic pdf detection in a browser, you will need several things:

 1) download the DummyPDF file (just right click and Save As).
-The DummyPDF file is used by PluginDetect to do detection in browsers that have a built-in PDF viewer.
+The DummyPDF file is used by PluginDetect in order to do NOTF (not on the fly) detection.

-download the PluginDetect script itself.
+2) download the PluginDetect script itself.
 The download page will allow you to customize the PluginDetect script to include whatever features you desire.
+[Or, you can simply use the sample PluginDetect script used by the detector at the top of this page.]

 2 Kinds of PDF Readers: Plugin vs Built-in

-Many browsers require a plugin in order to display PDF documents.
+Many browsers require you to install a plugin in order to display PDF documents.
 Adobe Reader and Foxit Reader, for example, provide exactly such a plugin.
-There are some browsers, however, that have a built-in PDF viewer.
-They are able to display PDF documents without any plugin at all:
+There are other browsers, however, that come with a built-in PDF viewer:

 2) Firefox 19+ has a built-in viewer.